 Edward Vincent Sullivan was born on September 28, 1901, in the New York City neighborhood of Harlem.
-Part of a large family, he had a twin brother and a sister who died in childhood, and the family subsequently moved to Port Chester.
+Part of a large family, he had a twin brother Danny who died a few months after birth and a sister who died in infancy when Sullivan was five.
+His family subsequently moved to Port Chester after her death.
 Of Irish Catholic descent, Sullivan's upbringing was filled with a blend of cultural influences.
 The young Sullivan would become a high school athlete and write for the school paper.

 Ed Sullivan pursued journalism professionally as an adult, working for a number of news organizations in the 1920s, including The Associated Press and The Morning Telegraph.
 He became the Broadway columnist for The Evening Graphic in 1929, and went on to become a columnist for the New York Daily News by the early 1930s.

 Sullivan married Sylvia Weinstein in 1930 and the couple had a daughter, Elizabeth.